son-link/sdwebserver/README.md

 A webserver for [Speed-Dreams](https://speed-dreams.net)

+Based on the original web server by @madbad https://github.com/madbad/sdwebserver

 This server stores the statistics of each race of the registered players.

 Along each page you will be able to see the statistics of each player: his races, personal bests in each race, track and car information, the time he made within the game, lap statistics, etc.